github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 As these examples show, the parent node of an expression is not always an expression: it may also be a statement, for example, an ``IfStmt``.
 Similarly, the parent node of a statement is not always a statement: it may also be a method or a constructor.
 To capture this, the QL Java library provides two abstract class ``ExprParent`` and ``StmtParent``, the former representing any node that may be the parent node of an expression, and the latter any node that may be the parent node of a statement.

-For more information on working with AST classes, see the :doc:`tutorial on expressions and statements <expressions-statements>`.
+For more information on working with AST classes, see the :doc:`article on overflow-prone comparisons in Java <expressions-statements>`.

 Metadata
 --------